driftfox/ts-extended-cheatsheet/cheatsheet/ts.md

 ### Type Inference

-TypScript is smart enough to recognize some non-explicit variable types such as
+TypeScript is smart enough to recognize some non-explicit variable types such as

 ```typescript
 let number1 = 5; // number1: number